Markay12/PythonDataAnalysisDocs/README.md

     df_students[df_students.StudyHours > mean_study].Grade.mean()
 ```

-So what if anyone in the class needs a 70 to pass?
+So, what if anyone in the class needs a 70 to pass?
 Well, we can use Panda again to declare whether someone had passed or failed.
 We can just add this to our list as a new column.

 ```Python
     passed = pd.Series(df_students['Grades'] >= 70)